microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/UX/Readme/README_BoundingBoxGizmoExample.md

 ## How to use Bounding Box & App Bar ##
-You can enable Bounding Box and App Bar by simply assigning [BoundingBoxRig script](/Assets/MixedRealityToolkit/UX/Scripts/BoundingBoxes/BoundingBoxRig.cs) to any GameObject.
-After assigning **BoundingBoxRig** script, you need to assign prefabs and materials.
-Below screenshot shows the items that need to be assigned.
+You can enable Bounding Box and App Bar by simply assigning [BoundingBoxRig script](/Assets/MixedRealityToolkit/UX/Scripts/BoundingBoxes/BoundingBoxRig.cs) to any GameObject. **BoundingBoxRig** script contains these items.
-- **BoundingBoxBasic prefab**
+- **BoundingBoxBasic prefab** - Visualizes boundary wireframe
-- **AppBar prefab**
+- **AppBar prefab** - Constructs App Bar
-- **BoundingBoxHandle material**
+- **BoundingBoxHandle material** - Default Material for the gizmo
-- **BoundingBoxGrabbed material**
+- **BoundingBoxGrabbed material** - Material for the gizmo when it is being interacted

 ![BoundingBox Script Setup](/External/ReadMeImages/MRTK_AppBar_BoundingBox_ScriptSetup.jpg)
 ![BoundingBox Material Setup](/External/ReadMeImages/MRTK_AppBar_BoundingBox_Materials.jpg)

+## Combining with HandDraggable script ##
+Bounding Box with gizmo provides the interface for scaling and rotating object.
+To make the object movable, you can assign [HandDraggable script](/Assets/MixedRealityToolkit/InputModule/Scripts/Utilities/Interactions/HandDraggable.cs) to the object.
+With HandDraggable script, you can grab the body of the object and move.
+You can move object in both normal mode and adjust mode since it does not require the gizmo interface.

 ## Combining with TwoHandManipulatable script ##
-Description here.

-## Combining with HandDraggable script ##
-Description here.
+[TwoHandManipulatable script](/Assets/MixedRealityToolkit/InputModule/Scripts/Utilities/Interactions/TwoHandManipulatable.cs) allows for an object to be movable, scalable, and rotatable with one or two hands.
+This script can be combined with BoudningBoxRig script, providing both options for manipulating objects.
+You can find this interaction behavior in the cliff house.
+Using two motion controllers and select buttons, you can move/rotate/scale any objects without entering adjust mode.
+Still you can enter adjust mode by pressing the button on the AppBar and use gizmo to scale/rotate the object.
+For more detailed information about TwoHandManipulatable script, please refer to the [README file](/Assets/MixedRealityToolkit-Examples/Input/Readme/README_TwoHandManipulationTest.md).

 ## How to add custom buttons to the App Bar ##